 THE EGYPTIAN ANTIQUITIES in the British Museum described.
-BY SAMUEL SHARPE, Esq., Author of the "History of Ancient
+By Samuel Sharpe, Esq., Author of the "History of Ancient Egypt," &c.

-Egypt," &c.
 Post 8vo, with many woodcuts, cloth.
-5s
+5s according to their chronological order."-Spectator.

-The book is illustrated with woodcuts from the excellent drawings of Mr. Bonomi, and it will doubtless be of great service to visitors who wish to form some correct ideas concerning the miscellaneous collection of statutes, tables, coffins, mummies, and oddities innumerable, which are here gathered together."-Literary Gazette.
+"The book is illustrated with woodcuts from the excellent drawings of Mr. Bonomi, and it will doubtless be of great service to visitors who wish statutes, tables, coffins, mummies, and oddities innumerable, which are here gathered together."-Literary Gazette.

-"In a convenient and portable volume the author of the "History of Egypt" imparts the exact sort of information which visitors to the Museum crave to possess, while even advanced scholars may refer with advantage to his careful arrangement of the historic series of antiquities according to their chronological order."-Npectator.
+"In a convenient and portable volume the author of the "History of Egypt" imparts the exact sort of information which visitors to the Museum crave to possess, while even advanced scholars may refer with advantage to his careful arrangement of the historic series of antiquities